novakov-alexey-zz/deep-learning-scala/README.md

 # Deep Learning in Scala from scratch

-Example of mini-library implementation for Artificial Neural Networks.
+Example of mini-library implementation for Artificial Neural Networks training and scoring.

-This implementation includes:
+__Implementation includes:__

 1. Mini-library for subset of Tensor calculus
 1. Mini-library for data preparation